 Want to know what the 10 best earbuds under $200 are?
 You came to the right place.
-The market has been heating up over the past year with more and more brands emerging and throwing their hat into the ring in one of the most competitive price categories in portable audio.
+The earphone market has been heating up over the past year with more and more brands emerging and throwing their hat into the ring.
+It has now become one of the most competitive price categories in portable audio.
 We know that choosing a gift can be hard so we have narrowed down the competition for you and with Christmas is just around the corner, any one of these earphones or earbuds will make for an awesome present this holiday season.

 Top 10 Earbuds Under $200

 New in at the top spot for the best earphones under $200 is the 1 More Quad driver.
 An absolute monster of an earphone when it comes to build, style and sound.

 The reason these will make a perfect gift this Christmas is not just in their performance but that they also have a really special feeling when you get to unboxing them.
 They make earphones from other brands feel positively cheap in comparison if you are looking to give a present to someone you love these are perfect.